 As initially described to the Court, the Receiver paused the forensic accounting project.
 The Receiver believes additional forensic accounting efforts may not improve recovery to Stakeholders and has effectively stopped that effort.
+The Receiver is reviewing payments made by PSW during the years immediately preceding the receivership for potential recoveries and upon the advice of counsel and advisors familiar with claw-back claims may see approval from this Court to pursue recoveries.
 Further efforts may be needed to support additional claim pursuits.

-The goal of the forensic accounting project overview was to:
+The goals of the forensic accounting project were to:

-- a.
-Confirm investor and creditor funding details; - b.
-Analyze distributions and debt payments; - c.
+a.
+Confirm investor and creditor funding details.

+- b.
+Analyze distributions and debt payments. - c.
 Propose distribution plan for Court approval; and - d.
 Identify potential claw-back claims.

 The initial forensic analysis was included in a separate report filed concurrently with a previous Receiver's report.
 The Receiver's forensic work performed to date indicates that PSW's principals breached operating agreements, provided preferential payments and treatment to some investors and lenders over others, filed inaccurate tax returns, and either failed to create or created inaccurate or unsupportable financial statements.
-PSW's principals disregarded corporate formalities and principles of corporate separation and, as previously reported, transferred money between entities with little documentation or investor knowledge.
+PSW's principals disregarded corporate formalities and principles of corporate separation and as previously reported, transferred money between entities with little documentation or investor knowledge.